- Adult men and women, 18 or older

-The program has collaborative relationships with the Hamilton County Department of Job and Family Services (JFS), Hamilton County Justice Center, Probation and Parole Departments, Deaconess Hospital Psychiatric Emergency Services (PES) and other social service agencies.
+The program has collaborative relationships with the Hamilton County Department of Job and Family Services (JFS), Hamilton County Justice Center, Probation and Parole Departments, University of Cincinnati Medical Center's Psychiatric Emergency Services (PES) and other social service agencies.

 The SAMI program provides comprehensive outpatient recovery services to adults suffering with substance abuse or dependence and mental illness.Treatment for both disorders occur simultaneously.
 The program utilizes individualized treatment approaches to assist the client in achieving optimal therapeutic outcomes and recoveries for both primary diseases.

 Individuals who are served by the SAMI program are suffering with co-morbid features of mental illness and chemical misuse.
-These individuals have a diagnosis of mental disorder and chemical dependency or abuse diagnosis as defined in the DSM-IV.
+These individuals have a diagnosis of a mental disorder and chemical dependency or abuse diagnosis as defined in the DSM-V.